sapinspys/DS-Unit-3-Sprint-2-SQL-and-Databases/Sprint Challenge/challenge.md

 Answer the following questions, baseline ~3-5 sentences each, as if they were interview screening questions (a form you fill when applying for a job):

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+ANSWER: The two tables share a one-to-many relationship.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+ANSWER: MongoDB is appropriate when the project does not require consistent .
+It is not appropriate when the project requires the data to consistent and to be stored in tables.

 - What is "NewSQL", and what is it trying to achieve?

+ANSWER: NewSQL is a database management system that tries to get the best of both NoSQL systems and ACID guarantees.

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as